mikegleen/modes/doc/source/configuration.rst

    The keys should be entered in the CSV file specified by ``--incsvfile`` in a column specified by **template_title:**.
    See commands **template_title:** and **template_dir:**.
-Note that the indentation of the "key" rows in the YAML file is mandatory.
+Note that the indentation of the "key" rows in the YAML file is mandatory and must be consistent.
 The keys in the YAML and CSV files are case insensitive.
 Do not use this statement and also the **template_file:** statement.

 .. _location_command_statements: